Poojavpatel/dsa/README.md

 ---

+### Optimization problem

+Optimization problem is the problem of finding the best solution from all feasible solutions

+> Optimization problem is the problem that demands Minimum results or Maximum results

+There are 3 approaches to solve Optimization problems

+1. Greedy Method
+2. Dynamic Programming
+3. Branch and Bound

+---

 ## Dynamic Programming

 > Method of solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions